 Agatha Christie’s Writing Tips

 It’s a great pity that Agatha Christie never wrote a book on plotting and writing mysteries.
 But she did us a favor by creating Ariadne Oliver, the apple-eating, opinionated author with the “booming contralto” of The Affair of the Second Goldfish, and The Cat It Was Who Died.
-Despite her reluctance to write or talk about her life, Christie was not adverse to using Oliver as a platform for her beliefs on writing, plotting, selling mysteries, and the vagaries of the writing life.
-So, after going through the seven novels in which she appears, I present the Ariadne Oliver quote book.
+Despite her reluctance to write or talk about her life, Christie was not averse to using Oliver as a platform for her thoughts on writing, plotting, selling mysteries and the vagaries of the writing life.
+So, after going through the seven novels in which she appears, here’s the Ariadne Oliver quote book.
 Each quote or excerpt has a letter keyed to the novel from which it came: Cards on the Table (C), Mrs. McGinty’s Dead (M), Dead Man’s Folly (D), The Pale Horse (P), Third Girl (T), Hallowe’en Party (H) and Elephants Can Remember (E).